Thurmont, Maryland: Railroads

 The Western Maryland Railway built its main railroad through Thurmont, connecting the town with Baltimore, and later with Hagerstown and Cumberland.
 On June 17, 1905, 16 men from Thurmont were killed in a railway wreck in Ransom, Maryland when a westbound freight train collided head-on with another train.
 All Thurmont businesses were closed on the Monday following the accident, and it became an event that had a lasting effect on the entire community.
 Another large railway accident occurred on June 25, 1915, when the Blue Mountain Express train hit another train head-on just west of Thurmont, killing 6 people.
-Charles Eyler, who was 17 years old at the time of the crash, said the following: "People were still wondering the next day how the two engines had stayed on the rails.
+Charles Frederick Eyler, who was 17 years old at the time of the crash, said the following: "People were still wondering the next day how the two engines had stayed on the rails.
 But it was easy to see how the wreck had occurred.
 The bridge is 'blind' from both directions."

+The Washington, Frederick & Gettysburg Railroad operated between Thurmont and Frederick.
+In 1908, the railway was bought out by the Hagerstown and Frederick Railway, which serviced the line until 1958.